Privacy Policy and Cookie Policy by UOW Malaysia

 • Critically assess the patients to set up effective treatment plan and carry out appropriate therapy including re-evolution.

-• Demonstrate collaboration with patients, care givers, peers and health-care team in the planning, delegating, implementing and evaluating care.
+• Demonstrate collaboration with patients, care givers, peers and healthcare team in the planning, delegating, implementing and evaluating care.

 • Demonstrate accountability to professional growth and continual education.